Canol Road

-The Canol Road was part of the Canol Project and was built to construct a pipeline from Norman Wells, Northwest Territories, to Whitehorse, Yukon, during World War II.
+The Canol Road was part of the Canol Project and was built to construct a pipeline from Norman Wells, Northwest Territories southwest to Whitehorse, Yukon, during World War II.
 The pipeline no longer exists, but the 449 km long Yukon portion of the road is maintained by the Yukon Government during summer months.
 The portion of the road that still exists in the NWT is called the Canol Heritage Trail.
 Both road and trail are incorporated into the Trans-Canada Trail.

 The Canol Road starts at Johnson's Crossing on the Alaska Highway near the Teslin River bridge, 126 km east of Whitehorse, Yukon, and runs to the Northwest Territories border.
 The highway joins the Robert Campbell Highway near Ross River, Yukon, where there is a cable ferry across the Pelly River, and an old footbridge, still in use, that once supported the pipeline.

 Wartime History

 Construction and development of the Alaska Highway and airfields along the Northwest Staging Route and provision of military bases in Alaska led to a determination that a source of fuel was required.
 High-grade oil was available at Norman Wells, and the scheme was to construct a pipeline to Whitehorse.

 Assorted components, including pieces from Texas, were moved to Whitehorse to construct a refinery.
 A road was built to provide access to build and service the pipeline.

 At first, the effort was to move all construction activity for the pipeline and road to Norman Wells from northeastern Alberta.
 This required the use of winter roads and river movement, including several portages around rapids, and was soon found to be cumbersome, slow, and a bottleneck.
 Ultimately, construction proceeded both from "Canol Camp" (across the Mackenzie River from Norman Wells) and Whitehorse, and the roadway was joined in the vicinity of the Macmillan Pass in the Mackenzie Mountains, on the Yukon–Northwest Territories border, December 31, 1943.

 The 4 inch pipeline was laid directly on the ground, and the high grade of the oil allowed it to flow even at -80 F. Workers on the road and pipeline had to endure mosquitoes, black flies, extreme cold and other difficult conditions.
 One poster for the company that hired workers warned that the conditions could be life-threatening, emphasising that if people were not willing to endure the conditions, they should not apply for the work.

 The oil flow commenced in 1944, but was shut down April 1, 1945, having not performed entirely satisfactorily.
 Some supplementary pipelines were installed to distribute product from the Whitehorse refinery, which also closed in 1945.
 Twelve tankers-full of oil were delivered to Alaska annually in spite of the perceived threat from Japanese occupation of the Aleutians, while Canol only provided the equivalent of one tanker-full.